giactitti/SZ/README.md

 The positive weight defines that the independent variable is favorable to landslide occurrence; on the contrary the negative ones.
 The sum of W+ and W- and of all the independent variables considered provides the Susceptibility Index.

-As the WoE, the Frequency Ratio (FR) is a simple bi-variate statistical method used for classification.
+As the WoE, the Frequency Ratio (FR) is a simple bi-variate statistical method often used for classification.

+(Npx1/Npx2)/(ΣNpx1/ΣNpx2)

+Npx1 = The number of pixels containing landslide in a class; Npx2 = Total number of pixels of each class in the whole area;
+ΣNpx1 = Total number of pixels containing landslide; ΣNpx2 = Total number of pixels in the study area

 ### Input data